 The frequency of irrigation depends on weather, rainfall, variety planted, type of soil, and season of the year.
 High-volume irrigation that use micro-sprinklers is the most common irrigation system in Florida because it serves as under-tree freeze protection.
 Regular irrigation is vital to fruit production and survival, specifically in California where the climate is semiarid.
 California groves are irrigated by sprinklers, micro-sprinklers, or drip systems.
 In Florida, a general rule of thumb is to irrigate one inch of water per week.

-Avocado flowers are modified shoots and flower parts (petals, stigmas, and anthers) are modified leaves.
+Avocado flowers (petals, stigmas, and anthers) are modified shoots and leaves.
 Flower buds begin to grow during late summer or fall and continue to develop through winter.
 Blossoming and fruit set occur from late winter through early summer, but most fruits that are harvested develop from flowers that were pollinated in spring.
 Avocado flowers are about 2/5 inch wide (1 cm) and occur in groups of about 4 to 10 inches.
 A mature avocado tree can yield thousands of flowers per year.
 The flower contains both female and male parts.
 Once matured, the female part opens first and the male parts open the following day.
 Due to the large number of flowers in a relatively small area, the avocado tree is prone to genetic variability.
 Domesticated honey bees (Apis mellifera) are the most economically important avocado pollinators; most growers usually keep honey bee hives in their avocado groves to increase pollination and fruit yield.
 From pollination to maturity, avocados take at least six to seven months to mature.
 Mature fruits can stay on the tree for months without ripening; avocados do not ripen until after they are picked from the tree.

 In order for avocado trees to produce fruit, they require nutrients such as sugars, hormones, and mineral nutrients.
 The type and amount of fertilizer applied depends mainly on the type of soil and age of the tree.
 In Florida, a 6-6-6 formulation is applied six times a year during the first two years of establishment at a rate of one pound per tree.
 An 8-3-9 formulation is applied six times a year during the third to sixth years at a rate of two to three pounds per tree.
 The amount of fertilizer applied increases with the age of the trees.
 Soils in south Florida are very alkaline (pH above 6.5), disabling the absorption of micronutrients.
 The most common micro-nutrient applied every year in most avocado orchards is iron, which is applied once or twice a year in a chelated form.
 A multi-nutrient, micro-nutrient blend, such as Keyplex, is also applied as part of the annual fertilization plan.